Caroline O'Hanlon

 Caroline O'Hanlon is a Northern Ireland netball international and an Armagh ladies' Gaelic footballer.
 She has also represented Ireland at international rules.
 She was a member of the Northern Ireland teams at the 2003, 2011 and 2019 Netball World Cups and at the 2014 and 2018 Commonwealth Games.
-She was also a member of the Northern Ireland teams that were silver medallists at the 2012 and 2017 European Netball Championships.
+She was also a member of the Northern Ireland teams that were silver medallists at the 2012 and 2017 Netball Europe Open Championships.
 She captained Northern Ireland at both the 2018 Commonwealth Games and at the 2019 Netball World Cup.
 She carried the flag of Northern Ireland during the 2018 Commonwealth Games opening ceremony.
 She has played in the Netball Superleague for Team Northumbria, UWS Sirens and Manchester Thunder.
 She was a member of the Manchester Thunder team that won the 2019 Netball Superleague.
 As a Ladies' Gaelic footballer she played for Armagh in the 2006 All-Ireland final.
 She has also been an All Star on three occasions and was named as the 2014 TG4 Senior Player's Player of the Year.
 In 2010 she was named Northern Ireland Sportswoman of the Year.